 Company Details

 Provide a detailed description of the business for sale.
-This includes the name of the business, the address of its premises, the nature of its activities, and a brief history of the business.
+This includes the business name, address, nature of business, and a brief history of the business.
 This section should provide a clear overview of what is being sold.

 Assets included in the sale

 List the assets included in the sale, such as real estate, equipment, inventory, patents, trademarks, and outstanding contracts.
-Detailing the assets helps clarify what is transferred to the buyer and what remains the property of the seller.
+Itemizing the assets helps clarify what is transferred to the buyer and what remains the seller's property.

 Purchase price and payment terms